There’s much more to Danish design than plastic bricks. For evidence, just pop into the Made in Denmark exhibition at the Vienna Furniture Museum.

 Seen most prominently in furniture and architecture, the approach gave the world such wonders as Arne Jacobsen’s egg chair and Jørn Utzon’s Sydney Opera House.

-The new exhibition at the Hofmobilien depot, in cooperation with the Grassi Museum of Applied Arts in Leipzig, does not, unfortunately, include a full-scale reconstruction of that iconic Australian landmark.
+The exhibition at the Vienna Furniture Museum, in cooperation with the Grassi Museum of Applied Arts in Leipzig, does not, unfortunately, include a full-scale reconstruction of that iconic Australian landmark.
 But it does feature around 220 items (including 65 pieces of furniture) that trace the evolution of Danish design through the 20th century, with emphasis on the 1950s and 1960s.

 Those decades, in particular, produced such joys as Poul Henningsen’s artichoke lamp, first designed for a Copenhagen restaurant in 1958 and still made by Louis Poulsen.